-It is the responsibility of the staff and administration to adhere to this dress code for the educational progress of the students at Grandview School District.
-The principal or their designated staff will make the final decision at the school level as to whether specific attire is disruptive and/or inappropriate.
-If a student or parent is in doubt about the appropriateness of an item, refer to the above dress code or contact a building administrator.
-(Updated Summer 2019 per StuCo/Teacher Discipline Committee)
+It is the responsibility of the staff and administration to set the tone for the educational progress of the students at Grandview School District.
+Extreme styles, fads, or circumstances not covered, or those that constitute a threat to health or safety, will be treated as inappropriate by the administration or staff.
+Student dress should lend itself to positive health and safety while meeting basic social expectations.
+Failure to comply with the guidelines set forth could subject the student to disciplinary action.
+The principal or his designated staff will make the final decision at the school level as to whether specific attire is disruptive and/or inappropriate.
+If a student or parent is in doubt about the appropriateness of an item, the best decision is to leave the item at home.